Scroll to see some stunning historic Cinderella Castle photos, including construction photos and special castle treatments.

 Taking photos of Cinderella Castle is something of a family affair for Miller.
 His parents snapped this photo from the comfort of the Swiss Family Treehouse in Adventureland.

-When Miller paid his first visit to Walt Disney World in 1983, he snapped this photo of Cinderella Castle.
+When Miller first visited Walt Disney World in 1983, he snapped this photo of Cinderella Castle.
 This couldn’t be more 1980s if it had a hi-top fade.

 In 1996—a year before Miller kicked off his Disney career—he got a chance to see Cinderella Castle done up like a birthday cake for its 25th anniversary.
 And doesn’t it look delicious?

 In subsequent years, Cinderella Castle would get makeovers to celebrate milestones and holidays.
-And it got yet another glow-up this Oct.
-1 with an EARidsecent scheme as part of The World’s Most Magical Celebration.
+And it got yet another glow-up in 2021 with an EARidsecent scheme as part of The World’s Most Magical Celebration for Disney World’s 50th anniversary.

 What do you think is the most recognizable symbol of Walt Disney World?
 Visit our Facebook page and tell us if you think it’s Cinderella Castle, mouse ears, or something else.